Xylocaine HCl Side Effects

 Generic Name: lidocaine

-Note: This page contains side effects data for the generic drug lidocaine.
-It is possible that some of the dosage forms included below may not apply to the brand name Xylocaine HCl.
+Note: This document contains side effect information about lidocaine.
+Some of the dosage forms listed on this page may not apply to the brand name Xylocaine HCl.

 For the Consumer